saleto/To-do-login-API/README.md

 Login with generate random Tokens, this tokens will be used to compare with To-do list.

+First of all you can clone this with: sudo git clone https://github.com/saleto/app2.com.git .

 For usage, you gonna need COMPOSER INSTALL in the SRC folder.

 Run Docker: Docker-compose up -d --build